learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

 ## Summary

-In this lecture you learned about the Bernoulli and Binomial distributions, you learned how to use the formula for the Binomial distribution, and how to simulate Binomial trials to get to approximations of the Binomial distribution probabilities.
+In this lecture, you learned about the Bernoulli and Binomial distributions, you learned how to use the formula for the Binomial distribution, and how to simulate Binomial trials to get to approximations of the Binomial distribution probabilities.